WELSH SUMMER OPEN 2023:

 • Your Club's Welfare Officer

-• Weightlifting Wales Safeguarding Officers (Lead Officer: simon.roach@weightlifitng.wales or Deputy Officer: hannah.powell@weightlifting.wales)
+• Weightlifting Wales Safeguarding Officer (Lead Officer: simon.roach@weightlifitng.wales)

 • British Weight Lifting Safeguarding Officer (Sue Ward - via email: sue.ward@britishweightlifting.org or telephone: 01132 249 402.)